 How much SAP has talked about S/4HANA versus what it has delivered should be a concern to customers.

 The S/4HANA application does not meet my definition of a finished product.
 It is a beta.
-I mean S/4HANA Finance is a beta.
+I mean, S/4HANA Finance is a beta.
 The rest of the suite is nothing because it is not yet released (or incrementally being released — so, however, you measure that).
-Also, the simplifications impose a significant analytical cost, and that is before you even get into the HANA DB issue.
+Also, the simplifications impose a high analytical cost, and that is before you even get into the HANA DB issue.
 There are substantial questions as to whether even the Fiori apps that are ready are also a suitable replacement for the associated SAPGUI screens they are meant to replace.